Abhi1697/Resume/README.md

 # My Resume
 This whole resume was built using HTML.
 The photo added might look as if CSS is used but actually the photo is circle cropped and saved as a png file.
 Screenshot of the whole project is provided below.
-Thank you!
+Thank you!!

 ![Alt text](Images/Resume(HTML)0.png?raw=true "Picture 1")